Adv-R-Programming/Adv-R-Reader/content/class_worksheets/04_functions/_index.en.md

 work_pets
 ```

-     [1] "" "" "" "" "" "" "" "" "" "" "" "" "" ""
+     [1] "" "" "" "" "" "" "" "" "" "" "" "" "" "" "" "" "" "" "" "" "" "" ""

-If we look at `work_pets` now, all that is left are things not in our pets categories.
+If we look at `work_pets` now, all that is left are things not in our pets categories (in the case of this class, nothing!).
 We can now either turn this into a logical, or assign these values to our new `other` column in `pet_output`.
 I'll do the latter.
 I'll also convert our blanks into proper `NA`s.

 ``` r
 pet_output$other = work_pets